Soares/trailguide.vim/README.md

 - Alert you about trailing whitespace in the statusline
 - Navigate trailing whitespace

-See the help for details.
+`:help trailguide` after installing for details.